Minns & Arnett has a history of successfully defending innocent taxpayers from criminal tax prosecution and criminal tax investigations.

 In 2015, the Internal Revenue Service conducted 1729 tax investigations which resulted in 1666 indictments and 1664 sentencings.
 That means that there were only two cases that were not sentenced that year.
 One of the two cases not convicted was the US v.
 Matteson, a case tried by Minns & Arnett.

 https://www.irs.gov/compliance/criminal-investigation/enforcement-statistics-criminal-investigation-ci-enforcement-strategy.
 The IRS has an extremely high conviction rate.
-Hiring the right criminal tax lawyer at the onset of the investigation will make the difference between a Not Guilty and a Guilty.
+Hiring the right criminal tax defense attorney at the onset of the investigation will make the difference between a Not Guilty and a Guilty.
 In fact, if done at the onset an indictment is often avoidable.

 The US Department of Justice Tax Division oversees all federal criminal tax investigations and/or prosecutions of certain criminal tax cases.
 DOJ Tax has the authority to authorize or decline prosecution.
 The IRS Special Agent is the investigative officer for the IRS.
 As soon as you are aware that you are being investigated criminally or even suspect you are being examined is it essential to hire a competent, experienced tax fraud defense attorney.
 Some indications that the IRS is investigating you: contact by a Special Agent, or the Special Agent has contacted business associates and relatives.